wingtk/gvsbuild/README.md

     python .\build.py --help
     ```

+    Is possible to set some parameters from a file, e.g. vs2015-release.pro, putting the @ character before the file name.
+The file contains the option, one per line, separated by a carriage return:

+    ```
+    --vs-ver
+    15
+    --win-sdk
+    8.1
+    -c
+    release
+    ```

+    Even if the format is not the easier to write or read in this way we eliminate the problem of escaping spaces is file names and directories.
+Then you can use it:

+    ```
+    python .\build.py build @vs2015-release.pro gtk3-full
+    ```

 1. When the script is done, your GTK+ stack will be found under _C:\gtk-build\gtk_.
 Enjoy!

 ## License